-Chaplaincy provision is coordinated by the Chaplain, Revd Richard Nihill, who is a full-time member of staff, with significant contributions from Revd.
-Mark Poole, curate of St Nicholas Church, Dunnington.
-He is in school every week; he contributes to the staff reflection programme, to collective worship, RE lessons and interacts with staff and students.
+Chaplaincy provision is coordinated by the Chaplain, Revd Richard Nihill, who is a full-time member of staff, with significant contributions from other local clergy.
+They visit school most weeks; contribute to the staff reflection programme, to collective worship, RE lessons and interact with staff and students.
 The York Schools Youth Trust (YoYo) also contribute to the work of Chaplaincy; helping with lunchtime clubs, taking collective worship and assisting at special services.
 Several other staff are committed to the success of Chaplaincy and make individual contributions to the team.

 Chaplaincy is part of the pastoral care of staff and students.
 The Lay Chaplain is also a member of the schools Senior Leadership Team.
 The school has its own Chapel and a Spiritual Garden.
 All students and staff are welcome to join in the services held during term time.
 Chaplaincy work is supported by Foundation Governors’ funding.
 An important part of the work of the team is to support those of all denominations and faiths in their journey.
 The intention is for the Chaplaincy team to be broad-based and non-proselytising, and to complement the work of the pastoral team by bringing an additional and distinctive dimension to the care and support of members of the school community.